PACIFIC RAZOR CLAMMING

 Under state law, diggers at open beaches can take 15 razor clams per day and are required to keep the first 15 they dig.
 Each digger's clams must be kept in a separate container.

 More information can be found on WDFW's razor clam webpage at https://wdfw.wa.gov/fishing/shellfish/razorclams/.

 The Washington Department of Fish and Wildlife is the primary state agency tasked with preserving, protecting and perpetuating fish and wildlife and ecosystems, while providing sustainable fishing and hunting opportunities.
 WDFW razor clam digs support outdoor lifestyles and coastal economies.

 - Pacific Northwest’s ONLY Coastal Boardwalk

-- Discovery Trail paved path through the dunes
+- Discovery Trail paved path 8.5 miles along the shore

 - Lewis & Clark Interpretive Center

 - Premier Restaurants

 - Willapa Bay Interpretive Center